cds-snc/track-web-security-compliance/CONTRIBUTING.md

 ---

-The project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication][CC0].
+The project is in the public domain and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication][CC0].